PBergstrom90/ChattAppSimulation/README.md

 - Real-time messaging.
 - Display of connected users.
 - User-friendly GUI.
-- Server-side logging and control panel.
+- Server-side logging and control panel for the TCP application.

 ## Requirements